mattermost/mattermost-developer-documentation/site/content/integrate/apps/hello-world/_index.md

 }
 ```

-The functions use a simple form with 1 text field named `"message"`, the form
-submits to `/send`.
+The functions use a simple form with one text field named `"message"`, the form submits to `/send`.

 ```json
 {